-Crystal works with DVCSs (Git and Mercurial) but it does not find related repositories automatically, demanding that the user points out every repository she wants to compare.
-Besides that, it does not show information in different levels of detail (e.g. repositories, branches, and commits).
-It also does not deal with more than one branch (each different branch to be analyzed has to be manually pointed out in the tool.
+Crystal works with DVCSs (Git and Mercurial), but it does not automatically find related repositories, demanding that the user points out every repository she wants to compare.
+Besides that, it does not show information in different levels of detail (e.g., repositories, branches, and commits).
+It also does not deal with more than one branch, as each different branch to be analyzed has to be manually pointed out in the tool.

 Repository visualization